shillbom/regular-websockets/README.md

 # Typical usage

+Have a look at the included sample!

-The pattern used is configuring the service and then using the service in your controllers / services
+The pattern used is configuring the service and then using the service in your controllers / services.

 ```cs
 // Startup.cs